evncosta/100-Days-of-Code/Day 19/Turtle Racing Game/README.md

 An exciting turtle racing game where players bet on which colored turtle will win a randomized race.
 This project was completed as part of **Day 19** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 19: Instances, State and Higher Order Functions** in the 100 Days of Code curriculum.
+It demonstrates object management and interactive programming.

 ## 🎯 Project Overview

 The Turtle Race Game features: